 "If we don't act now, our hospital system will be overwhelmed," Gov. Newsom said.

-Other regions announced Thursday - Northern California, Greater Sacramento, San Joaquin Valley and Southern California - are expected to reach the 15% ICU marker in the next few days, possibly as soon as 48 hours.
+Other regions announced Thursday - Northern California, Greater Sacramento, San Joaquin Valley and Southern California - are expected to reach the 15% ICU marker in the next few days.
 The Bay Area is projected to meet the unfortunate criteria sometime in mid-to-late December.

 Statewide, ICU admissions have increased 67% over the last two weeks.